AlanBerger/Practice-programming-exercises-for-R/third-R-programming-exercise-using-for-loops-and-if-tests-to-check-if-a-positive-integer-is-a-prime.md

 Debugging syntax errors (such as forgetting a parenthesis or bracket or curly brace or typing one of these when another is required, or typing a left one when a right one is needed etc.) or using the $ form to extract a column from a data frame with a **variable** that contains a column name but not an actual name of a column (which doesn't even give an error message! - R just returns **NULL**), and debugging errors in the logical construction of the code as in this case, can be a frustrating part of programming, but is a necessary skill that one learns with practice (more on this in later exercises).

 In the test cases, this code failed for n = 3.
 So look at each line of the code (from the top) and think about (or, in general (but not needed here), print out, or for larger objects use head or tail or str (structure) to look at) what takes place in each line (that is, what was the new value of the variable that was created or modified in that line).
+Note the upper right RStudio sub-window (Global Environment) displays helpful information on existing R objects if you run the lines of a function in the R console (not within a function), which is often a useful way to do testing and debugging.
 Or, in this case, since the code worked before, look at the effect of what was changed, which was to run the for loop from 2 to lastq equal to (in the case that failed) as.integer(sqrt(3)).
 Well, sqrt(3) is 1.732 (to 4 significant digits) so lastq is 1 when n = 3, and the range of the for loop in this case is the two values {2, 1} and 1 evenly divides any integer, so that is why the code failed (returned FALSE when n was 3).
 This is an example of the type of reasoning used to track down a coding error.
 The failure only occurs with n equal 3 since for n larger than 3, as.integer(sqrt(n)) is at least 2.
 One easy fix is to do the case n = 3 "by hand": add the if test: if(n.int == 3) return(TRUE)
 Another way is to increase lastq by 1: lastq &lt;- as.integer(sqrt(n)) + 1L (With some algebra one can check that this value of lastq is &lt; n when n is at least 3, so it is alright to use this value of lastq in isItPrime).
 Here is a version that works:

 ``` r